catamphetamine/easy-react-form/README.md

   * `validate(value, allFormValues) : String` — form field value validation function returning an error message if the field value is invalid.

-  * `error : String` - an error message which can be set outside of the `validate()` function.
-Can be used for some hypothetical advanced use cases.

   * `required : String or Boolean` — adds "this field is required" validation for the `<Field/>` with the `error` message equal to `required` property value if it's a `String` defaulting to `"Required"` otherwise.
 Note that `value={false}` is valid in case of `required` because `false` is a non-empty value (e.g. "Yes"/"No" dropdown), therefore use `validate` function instead of `required` for checkboxes that are required to be checked, otherwise an unchecked checkbox will have `value={false}` and will pass the `required` check.

 `<Field/>` passes the following properties to the field `component`: